-Though all care has been taken while researching and compiling the contents provided in this booklet, GTZ-Proklima accepts no liability for its correctness.
+Though all care has been taken while researching and compiling the contents provided in this booklet, GTZ Proklima accepts no liability for its correctness.

-The reader is advised to confirm prices, specifications and health hazards prior to purchase or use.
+The reader is advised to confirm specifications and health hazards prior to purchase or use of any substance profiled.
 No claim is made here in respect of the suitability of any solvent as substitute for CTC in any application.
 Suitability of a product for a particular application requires to be verified through trials prior to any larger-scale application with due consideration of health and safety aspects.

-Information provided here does not constitute an endorsement or recommendation of any product by GTZ-Proklima.
+Information provided here does not constitute an endorsement or recommendation of any brand or product by GTZ Proklima.